onivaevents/graphql/Readme.md

 }
 ```

-The CachedDirective will use a flow cache `t3n_GraphQL_Resolve` as a backend.
+The CachedDirective will use a flow cache `Oniva_GraphQL_Resolve` as a backend.
 The directive accepts a maxAge
 argument as well as tags.
 Check the flow documentation about caching to learn about them!
 The cache entry identifier will respect all arguments (id in this example) as well as the query path.